by John Salt - Updated September 2025

-I finally picked up a TS100 soldering iron after hearing so many great things about these little powerhouse irons.
+I finally picked up a TS100 soldering iron (now called the TS101) after hearing so many great things about these little powerhouse irons.
 Were they exaggerations or on the mark?
-Here's my take after using this little iron extensively over the past month.
+Here's my take after using this little iron extensively over the past several years now.

 They are controlled by a 32bit ARM microprocessor with a crystal clear OLED display.
 Both are easy to use, have crazy fast response times, deadly accurate temperature control, direct drive cartridge tip technology, and are very powerful for their size, not to mention being very portable.

-These are not the crappy useless battery powered mini soldering irons of yesteryear - these things actually work!
-Almost as well as professional direct drive cartridge tip soldering stations such as the Hakko FX 951.
+These are not the crappy, useless battery powered mini soldering irons of yesteryear; the TS101 and TS100 actually work!
+Almost as well as professional direct drive cartridge tip soldering stations such as the Hakko FX 951 at a fraction of the price.

-The TS100 is in my opinion, much better suited to RC hobby use.
-In fact, it's almost like they exclusively had the RC hobbyist in mind when they designed it.
+The TS100 and TS101 are in my opinion, perfectly suited to RC hobby use.
+In fact, it's almost like they exclusively had the RC hobbyist in mind when they designed them.

 1. Powerful:

-The 65W TS100 is over three times as powerful as the 18W TS80.
-This is the primary reason I choose the 100 over the 80.
+The 65W TS101 / TS100 are over three times as powerful as the 18W TS80.
 I didn't just want, but I needed a portable iron that would have the power to solder up to 10 gauge high flex silicone wiring and RC connectors out at the field.

 2. RC Friendly Voltage Range:

 Even turbine, gas and nitro powered folks could power the iron from a 12V vehicle battery or RC field box 12V battery.
-You do need the full 24 volts however to get the full 65W of power out of the TS100 soldering iron if you need to do massive 8 gauge wire.
+You do need the full 24 volts however to get the full 65W of power out of the TS101 & TS100 soldering irons if you need to do massive 8 gauge wire.

 3. Common & Robust Power Connection:

-The power connection is also better in my opinion on the TS100 for rough field use.
+The power connection is meat & potatoes for rough field usage.

 Having the heater and sensor built right into the tip provides much better thermal efficiency, more accurate temperature reading and control, along with much faster response.
 As I also mentioned on the RC soldering page, this is why these cartridge technology tips of lower Wattage, can outperform traditional slide on tip iron that have more power.
 It really is amazing technology!